reactos/reactos/reactos/media/fonts/doc/FreeFont/README.txt

 Which font shapes should be made?
-Historical style terms like Renaissance or Baroque letterforms cannot be applied beyond Latin/Cyrillic/Greek scripts to any greater extent than Kufi or Nashki can be applied beyond Arabic script; "italic" is really only meaningful for Latin letters.
+Historical style terms like Renaissance or Baroque letterforms cannot be applied beyond Latin/Cyrillic/Greek scripts to any greater extent than Kufi or Nashki can be applied beyond Arabic script; "italic" is strictly meaningful only for Latin letters, although many scripts such as Cyrillic have a history with "cursive" and many others with "oblique" faces.

-However, most modern writing systems have typographic formulations for contrasting uniform and modulated character stroke widths, and have some history with "oblique", faces.
-Since the advent of the typewriter, most have developed a typographic style with uniform-width characters.
+However, most modern writing systems have typographic formulations for contrasting uniform and modulated character stroke widths, and since the advent of the typewriter, most have developed a typographic style with uniform-width characters.

 Accordingly, the FreeFont family has one monospaced - FreeMono - and two proportional faces (one with uniform stroke - FreeSans - and one with modulated stroke - FreeSerif).

-To make text from different writing systems look good side-by-side, each FreeFont face is meant to contain characters of similar style and weight.
+The point of having characters from different writing systems in one font is that mixed text should look good, and so each FreeFont face contains characters of similar style and weight.

 Licensing
 ---------